-The articles of association must indicate the number of members (two minimum)4 that shall compose the board or executive board of directors.
+The articles of association must indicate the number of members (two minimum)6 that shall compose the board or executive board of directors.
 The chairperson has a mandatory casting vote when the number of directors is even.

-In single-tier structures, the board of directors is generally composed of executive and non-executive members, the latter consisting of persons who do not form part of the executive committee and do not have delegated management powers.
+In single-tier structures, the board of directors is generally composed of executive and non-executive members, the latter being persons who do not form part of the executive committee and do not have delegated management powers.
 In the Anglo-Saxon model, there must be at least three non-executive directors in the audit committee.
-The chairperson can be an executive director, but in this case the Governance Code recommends that the board puts in place effective mechanisms for the coordination of the non-executive directors' role.
+The chairperson can be an executive director, but in this case the Governance Code recommends that the board puts in place effective mechanisms for the coordination of the non-executive directors' role and the IPCG Code advises that an independent director is entrusted with such coordination functions.